kbvernon/modtheworld/15-subsetting_data.md

 dataframe[row, column]
 ```

 where `dataframe` is the name of your dataframe, `row` is an index vector of the filtered observations, and `column` is an index vector of the selected variables.
 As you see, the closed `[` operator flanks the row and column indexes, which are separated by a comma.
+If you were to translate the meaning of this R expression into a natural language, it would be something like "_Look inside_ `dataframe` and return these specific `row`s and these specific `column`s."

 Here is an actual example with penguins: